 Bubbles with benefits!
-This delicious champagne alternative is from the UK has just 2g of sugar per 100mls, plus the additional hair/skin/nails benefit from 40mg Vitamin C, 1.2mg Zinc and loads of B-vitamins including B12, B6 and Biotin!
+This delicious champagne alternative is from the UK has just 2g of sugar per 100mls, plus the additional benefits of Vitamin C, Zinc and Biotin!

 The buttery Aussie chardy from Newblood has only 1.3g sugars per 100ml and is triple distilled to retain the bold Chardonnay flavour and a crisp, balanced finish.

-From the creator of Skinny Prosecco, this certified organic, alcohol-free alternative to Champagne is from the UK brand brand Noughty and contains just 2.9g sugars per 100mls.
+From the creator of Skinny Prosecco, this certified organic, alcohol-free alternative to Champagne is from the UK brand brand Noughty and contains just 14 Calories per 100mls.

-[Disclaimer: I'm not a health professional, this is publically available/published information only, please refer to the sources below for research details and always discuss with your health with your GP]
+I'm not a health professional, this is publically available/published information only, please refer to the sources below for research details and always discuss with your health with your GP.

-There are also some health benefits to drinking non-alcoholic red wine.
+There may also be some healthy benefits to drinking non-alcoholic red wine.
 Another 2012 study found that while red wine and zero-alcohol red wine both contain the same amount of antioxidants, the alcohol content of the traditional wine might even hinder the polyphenols from working effectively.